 The following feature article was written by WRTH contributor and chief editor of the New Zealand DX Times, Stu Forsyth, who outlines the history of broadcasting from New Caledonia in the Pacific.

 The next feature article focuses on the “finer points” of mediumwave propagation.
 I thought this was an informative and and timely article as so many shortwave DXers (including yours truly) spend time on the mediumwave bands especially during winter and times of rough HF propagation.
 A must-read!

 Ashraf Chaaban, president of the Association des Radio Amateurs Tunisiens, takes WRTH readers with him on a visit to the Sidi Manson Transmitter Site in Tunisia in the final feature article.
 Having an affinity for broadcast sites, I sincerely enjoyed the focus on Sidi Manson which fell silent on shortwave in 2014.

 Next, WRTH spotlight the annual Digital Update which summarizes the dynamic state of digital broadcasting.
 I’ve found this feature to be incredibly informative as we see how digital broadcasting is penetrating both domestic and international services.

 The final article–a tradition–is the WRTH HF propagation report/forecast by Ulf-Peter Hoppe.
-Always an informative read despite the fact we’re in a solar low!
+Always an informative read especially as we work our way out of a log-term solar slump.